unina-sfere/funcharts/README.md

 process monitoring of multivariate functional data densely observed on one-dimensional intervals.
 The package is thoroughly illustrated in the paper of Capezza et al. (2023).
-The package provides the methodologies proposed in Colosimo and Pacella (2010), Capezza et al. (2020) and Centofanti et al. (2021).
+The package provides the methodologies proposed in Colosimo and Pacella (2010), Capezza et al. (2020), Centofanti et al. (2021), Capezza et al. (2024a), and Capezza et al. (2024b).
 Moreover, this package provides a new class `mfd` for multivariate functional data that is a wrapper of the class `fd` of the package `fda`.
 See the
 [`vignette("mfd", package = "funcharts")`](https://unina-sfere.github.io/funcharts/articles/mfd.html).

 In particular: